-Yet even below the key lower interim levels into the recent 4,425 area congestion and the 4,380-65 area bottom of that, it also held key lower support two weeks ago looking forward into last week.
-That bigger level was 4,340 on both weekly MA-13 (loosely held on all sharp reactions) into last week, and the significant aggressive weekly UP Channel from the major 2,174 March 2020 cycle low.
+Yet even below the key lower interim levels into the recent 4,425 area congestion and 4,380-65 area bottom of that, it also held key lower support in mid-August looking forward into the following week.
+That bigger level was 4,340 on weekly MA-13 (loosely held on all sharp reactions) at that time, and the significant aggressive weekly UP Channel from the major 2,174 March 2020 cycle low.

 In the event, the recent late week recovery back above the 4,425 area pointed to the strength of the psychological recovery as well as exceeding the key technical resistance areas.
 That led to the recent new all-time highs above the previous week 's 4,476.50 trading high (prior to the temporary selloff.)
-That again left the near-term Oscillator thresholds into 4,495 and 4,520 areas this week (on the rising MA-41), rising to 4,545 and 4,570 next week... hence the importance of 4,545 now, especially after it was the rough trading high last week and again early this week.
+That again left the near-term Oscillator thresholds into 4,515 and 4,540 areas last week (on the rising MA-41), which it failed to maintain later on last week, fomenting the reaction.